kamillemayer10/kamillemayer10/README.md

 # SOBRE MIM

 - 👋 oiii meu nome e @kamillemayer10
-- 👀 I’m intere
+- 👀 I’m interaessada
-ooo- 💞️ I’m looking to collaborate on .
+- 💞️ I’m looking to collaborate on .
 - 📫 How to reach me ...

 <!---